 We tested our algorithm on a set of 18 social graphs of Sistemi Territoriali which is an ICT company with headquarters in Italy, specializing in Business Intelligence applications.
-These graphs coming from real applications are very large and very sparse, a property our algorithms exploits to gain in efficiency.
+These graphs coming from real applications are very large and very sparse, a property SPVB exploits to gain in efficiency.
 Compared to Brandes' method we can gain orders of magnitudes (between one and two) in terms of computation time.
-We tested our algorithm on a set of 16 social graphs from the Stanford Large Network Dataset Collection.
-We obtained marginal improvements on 7 cases, speed ups by a factor from 2 to 6 in 6 cases, and speedups by orders of magnitude in two cases.
+We also tested SPVB on a set of 16 social graphs from the Stanford Large Network Dataset Collection.
+We obtained marginal improvements on seven cases, speed ups by a factor from 2 to 6 in six cases, and speedups by orders of magnitude in two cases.
 At the best of our knowledge this approach is novel.

 The paper is organized as follows.
-Section II gives a brief survey of related work, while section III gives key insights from Brandes' methods.
-In section IV we describe our method in detail.
-In Section V we give the experimental results.
+Section 2 gives a brief survey of related work, while section 3 gives key insights from Brandes' methods.
+In section 4 we describe our method in detail for exact computations.
+In Section 5 we give the experimental results for exact computations.
+In Section 6 we give the approximation algorithm and the corresponding experimental results.